uswds/uswds/README.md

 *Use the Design System `npm` package if:*
 - You are familiar with using `npm` and package management.
-- You would like to leverage Standards [Sass](#sass) files.
+- You would like to leverage USWDS [Sass](#sass) files.

 ### Download

-1. Download the [Standards zip file](https://github.com/uswds/uswds/releases/latest) from the latest release and open that file.
+1. Download the [USWDS zip file](https://github.com/uswds/uswds/releases/latest) from the latest release and open that file.

   After extracting the zip file you should see the following file and folder structure: